Sue O'Malley: What are you majoring in?

 Joel: Yet he still retains his chapeau.

-Joel: We are doing the work of lazy, pathetic morons.
+Joel: Well, we are doing the work of pathetic, lazy morons.

 Mike Connell: Are you crazy?
 You can't come here!

 Em Lewin: [crying] I just can't do this anymore.
 I'm starting to really fucking hate myself, you know?